-This Japan itinerary starts with your first full day in Japan, and so the day you arrive at either Narita or Haneda, just plan on getting to your accommodation and sleeping off some jetlag.
+This itinerary assumes you will start exploring the day after you arrive (in either Narita or Haneda).
+The first night, just plan on getting to your accommodation and sleeping off some jetlag.

 For your time in Tokyo, the western districts of Shinjuku or Shibuya or the upscale area around Tokyo Station would each be a good place to base yourself.